Introducing Executives to Anticipatory

 4. Wrap Up: Anticipatory Leaders Create Organizational Futures

 Those of us involved in achieving inclusive, sustainable, value-based global growth are concerned with the length of time it take for these systems to be created and to demonstrate results.
 In The Innovators, Walter Isaacson shows that interpersonal squabbles, inadequate inquiry structures, organizational politics and miscalculations, and international geo-political rigidities frequently put the brakes on innovation and even derailed it completely -- for a century in the case of the computer.[v]

 Executives and leaders throughout organizations who know how to create strategic dialogue among divergent parties achieve the best quality of thought, organizational learning, engagement and results from their efforts.
 The skills of futurist, strategist and integrator allow anticipatory leaders to optimize the collective intelligence residing within their organizations.
 Like the juggler, they are able to maintain strength, concentration and balance in the face of demanding stimuli coming at them continuously from multiple directions.
 This workshop will provide an introduction to our ideas on developing these skills.

-[ii] The approach presented here is laid out in the detailed discussion of various technologies for futures thinking and scenario planning developed in our and other publications.
+[ii] The approach presented here is laid out in the detailed discussion of various technologies for futures thinking and scenario planning developed in our Life Sustaining Organizations — A Design Guide and other publications.

 [iii] It is worth noting that the war for talent is always more intense than we might suspect and is likely to heat up under conditions of anything like a global economic expansion.
 For example, the overall US unemployment rate is presently 5.7%, but unemployment among college graduates is presently only 2%.
 Within some fields, there is virtually no unemployment.
 Considerations regarding what it takes to find, recruit and hold truly talented individuals and team seems like it might be quite relevant topic for executives participating in leadership development programs.